RoLLyDT/DMS/README.md

 Features:
 1. Amount of levels (varies by difficulty)
 2. Limit world edges
-3. Improvement on the game visual/ game object/ in-game interface
+3. Improvement on the game visual/ game object/ in-game interface (health bar)
 4. Function to upgrade weapons (varies by level)
 5. Ability to choose skin/design of the rocket before starting the game.